List of Playboy Playmates of 1989: January

+February

-FebruarySimone Fleurice Eden (born Simone Howe on June 14, 1970, in Arcadia, California) is an American model and actress.
+Simone Fleurice Eden (born Simone Howe on June 14, 1970, in Arcadia, California) is an American model and actress.
 She was chosen as Playboy's Playmate of the Month for its February 1989 issue.
 She is the first Playmate whose mother (Carol Eden) had also been a Playmate of the Month: as a result, the two appeared together on an episode of the 2006 revival of the TV series I've Got A Secret.

+March

-MarchLaurie Jo Wood (born June 23, 1967, in Orange, California) is an American model and actress.
+Laurie Jo Wood (born June 23, 1967, in Orange, California) is an American model and actress.
 She was chosen as Playboy's Playmate of the Month for its March 1989 issue.

+April

-AprilJennifer Lyn Jackson (March 21, 1969 – January 22, 2010) of Cleveland, Ohio, was Playboy magazine's Playmate of the Month for April 1989.
+Jennifer Lyn Jackson (March 21, 1969 – January 22, 2010) of Cleveland, Ohio, was Playboy magazine's Playmate of the Month for April 1989.
 She was also one of three finalists for the magazine's 35th Anniversary pictorial.
 Outtakes from her Playmate pictorial, which was shot by Arny Freytag, appeared in Playboy Special Editions several times following her centerfold appearance.

 Jackson graduated from North Olmsted High School in 1986 and went on to study business and finance at Kent State University.

 A long time drug addict, on January 22, 2010, Jackson was found dead from a heroin overdose by her husband, James Thompson, in their trailer park home in Westlake, Ohio.

+May

-MayMonique Noel (born April 28, 1967, in Salem Oregon) is a glamour model and actress.
+Monique Noel (born April 28, 1967, in Salem, Oregon) is a glamour model and actress.
 She was chosen as Playboy's Playmate of the Month for May 1989.
 Her centerfold was photographed by Richard Fegley.

+June

-JuneTawnni Cable (born 1 May 1967 in Salem, Oregon) is an American model and actress.
+Tawnni Cable (born 1 May 1967 in Salem, Oregon) is an American model and actress.
 She was chosen as Playboy's Playmate of the Month for June, 1989 and has appeared in numerous Playboy videos.
 She played a small role in an episode of The Fresh Prince of Bel-Air and appeared with four other Playmates on an all-star episode of Family Feud.

+July

-JulyErika Eleniak (born September 29, 1969) is an American Playboy Playmate and actress, perhaps best known for her role in Baywatch as Shauni McClain.
+Erika Eleniak (born September 29, 1969) is an American Playboy Playmate and actress, perhaps best known for her role in Baywatch as Shauni McClain.
 Eleniak had several roles in television before her Playmate selection.
 Playboy featured her on two covers and later as the centerfold in the July 1989 issue.

+August

-AugustGianna Amore (born April 5, 1968, in Warwick, Rhode Island) is an American model and actress.
-She was chosen as Playboy's Playmate of the Month for August, 1989 and has appeared in Playboy videos.
-She is of Italian descent.
+Jennifer Ellen Amoroso Smith (April 5, 1968 – February 27, 2024), better known as Gianna Amore, was an American model and actress.
+She was chosen as Playboy's Playmate of the Month for August, 1989 and appeared in Playboy videos.
+She was of Italian descent.
+Amore died on February 27, 2024, at the age of 55.